What is Hospice Care?

 Hospice care is a supportive health care option, meeting end-of-life needs, for those who are facing a life-limiting illness.
 Care takes place in your own home, long-term care facility, assisted living environment or The House at Midland Care, our inpatient hospice house.
 Where ever you are, we will come to you.
 The focus is on quality of life.

-If you are wondering about hospice services, chances are you or someone you love is facing a life-limiting illness.
-When cure is no longer an option, Midland Care Hospice can help.
-When people hear the word hospice they can become fearful about what it all means.
+If you are wondering about these services, chances are you or someone you love is facing a life-limiting illness.
+When cure is no longer an option, Midland Care can help.
+When people hear the word “hospice” they can become fearful about what it all means.
 At Midland Care it means hope, comfort and support at all times.

 It means a staff committed to providing care to patients and families that put focus on the hope for each new day.
 It means an experienced staff to provide comfort to each patient through effective pain and symptom management.
 It means staff are available to provide care, education, and emotional and spiritual counseling to support each patient and family through what can be a very stressful and difficult moment – yet a very precious time.

 If you are interested in learning more, contact Midland Care.
 You do not have to wait for a doctor’s referral to call us.
 The sooner you call, the sooner we can help.

 Hospice care is a covered benefit under Medicare Part A and Medicaid.
 Most private insurance companies also cover this care.
 Midland Care receives generous financial support from the communities we serve, including memorials and donations, allowing us to provide care to those who are in need.
 No one is turned away from our care due to inability to pay.

 Is hospice care just for people with cancer?